abhijeetwaghchaurecodes/YouTube.com_clone/README.md

-# YouTube.com_clone
+# Youtube.com_Clone
-hey, I've worked on the Front-END required for redesigning the YouTube.com.
-Let me know if you like it, also share your ideas too. :)
+Well, this is just a basic Front-END for YouTube.com and see if you like it.
+Also, you're free to make changes and give suggestions on this. :)